-Appropriated Special Revenue derived from fees associated with the IS&C Fund FY2023 Budget \$2,718,864
+Appropriated Special Revenue derived from fees associated with the IS&C Fund FY2024 Budget \$2,709,787

-Fund: 2532 - Excess Lottery FY2023 Budget \$5,221,925
+Fund: 2532 - Excess Lottery

+FY2024 Budget \$2,225,000

-- To lead the State's technology strategy leveraging technology to improve and enhance government operations and services. - To provide information technology enterprise services and support to both executive branch and non-executive branch agencies, designed to leverage economies of scale, offering cost-efficient centralized technology services. - Provide cybersecurity services to include cyber risk management and centralized incident response.
+- To lead the State's technology strategy leveraging technology to improve and enhance government operations and services. - To provide information technology enterprise services and customer support to both executive branch and non-executive branch agencies, designed to leverage economies of scale, offering cost-efficient centralized technology services. - Provide cybersecurity services to include cyber risk management and centralized incident response.

-In July 2023, CIO Josh Spence resigned from his position and Heather Abbott was appointed as CIO.
-Throughout the year, under the leadership of CIO Josh Spence and now Heather Abbott, the Office of Technology has achieved a number of initiatives which align with the state's technology strategic goals of digital government, technology optimization, enterprise services, and cybersecurity.
+Throughout the year, under the leadership of CIO Heather Abbott, the Office of Technology has achieved a number of initiatives which align with the state's technology strategic goals of customer experience, digital government, technology optimization, enterprise services, and cybersecurity.
 Some of these achievements include the continued modernization of legacy platforms improving the state's cyber posture.
 WVOT continues to lead efforts to establish an enterprise architecture policy and standards, coupled with building an application portfolio of technology investments.
 Both efforts serve to provide improved insights and ability of the state to strategically manage technology investments.
-Through the utilization of the one-time improvement supplement provided by the Legislature in 2022, WVOT has better defined its services as well as has a more clear understanding of costs and adequate rates necessary to establish a true budget.
-To complement this, we have recently installed and started using our new Financial Management System, which will make billing easier internally as well as more transparent and understandable by the customers we support.
-Additionally, WVOT began offering records storage services at the State Records Center in March 2023.
+Through the utilization of a supplement provided by the Legislature in 2023, WVOT has had the ability to keep rates down and make improvements to our environment.
+In the fall of 2024 we also received a supplemental appropriation that will allow us to start to replace aging hardware, procure critical software and enable us to create a roadmap that will lead to a migration to the cloud as well as upgrades/replacements of outdated critical software.